 - 1. The tenant has misrepresented any facts related to income or deductions from income; or - 2.
-The tenant has claimed zero income and has been verified to have cash or non-cash income.
+The tenant has claimed zero income and has been verified to have cash or non-cash income; or charitable contributions: or - 3.
+The tenant's household composition has changed for allowable reasons (as described in VI.
+Ongoing Program Operations Interim Changes in Income and Family Composition on page 48)